 1.Natural Light is Your Best Friend

 Natural light is flattering at any age, but especially so after 50.
-The right light in the morning or evening helps to soften the skin,reducing the appearance of wrinkles, along with giving you a natural glow.
-Whenever possible, shoot in natural light.
+For the best light, aim to take photos in the morning or evening, as the right light during these times helps to soften the skin and reduce the appearance of wrinkles, giving you a natural glow.
+Natural light, such as that found in the morning or late afternoon, is soft and flattering.
+Whenever possible, shoot in natural light, as good angles are ineffective without good light.

 Position yourself facing a window or, even better, head to your favorite outdoor places to shoot.
 If you happen to have a favorite outdoor happy place, mine is the beach, try and shoot there for the best energy.